-It's the most important piece of jewelry you'll ever own—which is why you want to do everything right when it comes to your engagement ring etiquette!
-So, before your significant other gets down on one knee to pop the question, you have a lot of important engagement ring details to consider.
-Most couples typically wonder how much to spend, which one of them should pick the ring out, and many other logistical quandaries when getting engaged.
+It's the most important piece of jewelry you'll ever own, which is why you want to do everything right when it comes to your engagement ring etiquette.
+From who should do the ring selecting to how much to spend, there's no shortage of important engagement ring details to consider when getting engaged.
 And, on the rare instance you end up disliking your ring, how do you play it cool?
-Here, we found the answers to all of your most pressing engagement ring etiquette questions to help make this exciting process feel way less stressful.
+Ahead, we're providing answers to all your most pressing engagement ring etiquette questions to help make this exciting process feel way less stressful.

 1. My Partner Wants Me to Help Pick out the Engagement Ring.
 Is This Appropriate?

 Definitely.
 In fact, 62 percent of couples now go engagement ring shopping together.
-If you don't feel comfortable doing so, though, just tell your S.O. that you don't want to do a joint shopping trip because you think it's more romantic to be surprised.
-Then, show your mom, your sister, and/or your BFF some photos of rings you like and ask them to give some guidance.
+If you don't feel comfortable doing so, be sure to communicate those feelings to your S.O.
+Simply tell them that you don't want to do a joint shopping trip because you think it's more romantic to be surprised.
+Then, show your mom, your sister, and/or your BFF some photos of rings you like and ask them to share some guidance.

 2. Is It Acceptable for My Sister to Help My Partner Pick out an Engagement Ring for Me?

 Absolutely!
-You want someone who knows your style to be at their side, steering them toward the rings you'll love and away from the rings you just won't.
-Feel free to get as specific with your sister as you want.
+You want someone who already knows your style to be at their side steering them toward the rings you'll love and away from the rings you won't.
+Feel free to be as specific with your sister as you'd like.
 If you're obsessed with emerald-cut diamonds, tell her.
 If you've been spending every lunch break shopping for rings online, send her links to all your favorites.
-If you'd rather have a bigger diamond with a few flaws than a smaller diamond with none, slip her that nugget of info, too.
-With your sister on the case, your partner will get a sounding board, you'll get a ring you'll adore, and she'll have the thrill of being part of one of the biggest moments in your life.
-Everyone wins.
+If you'd rather have a bigger diamond with a few flaws than a smaller diamond with none, DO slip her that little nugget of info, too.
+With your sister involved, your partner will get a sounding board, you'll get a ring you'll adore, and she'll have the thrill of being part of one of the biggest moments in your life.

 3. How Much Is Too Much to Spend?

-The answer depends entirely on your fiancé-to-be's financial situation.
-On average in 2017, jewelry experts predict guys spend about $7,000, but Justin Theroux, for example, forked over about half a million on Jennifer Aniston's rock.
-It's a widely-held belief that men should shell out about three months of their salary, but this is actually a misconception—your partner should spend whatever they feel comfortable with.
-But if they're heavily in debt or concerned about job security, they may want to scale back.
+The answer depends entirely on your future spouse's financial situation.
+On average in 2018, jewelry experts predict couples spent about $8,000, but Justin Theroux, for example, forked over about half a million on Jennifer Aniston's rock.
+It's a widely held belief that they should shell out about three months of their salary, but this is actually a misconception—your partner should spend whatever they feel comfortable with.
+For instance: If they're heavily in debt or concerned about job security, they may want to consider scaling back.
 Worried your S.O. will be tempted to go overboard?
-Slip your opinion into a casual conversation.
+Let them know that in a casual conversation.

 4. What If My Partner Doesn't Know My Ring Size?